 Are you creative?
 Do you like to explore the behavior of different consumer groups?
 Are you interested in retail management or fashion merchandising?
 Do you like keeping up with the latest digital and social media trends?
 Do you enjoy sales?

-If you answered “yes” to one or more of these questions, then a marketing degree could be a great fit for you!
+If you answered “yes” to one or more of these questions, then a bachelor's degree in marketing could be a great fit for you!

 As a marketing major at SBU, you will learn how to use Biblical truths as the foundation for marketing strategies.
-For example, you will explore how the "Golden Rule" is key to building trusting and long-term relationships with customers.
+For example, in your marketing courses you will explore how the "Golden Rule" is key to building trusting and long-term relationships with customers.

 Psalm 15 - The SBU College of Business and Computer Science's Psalm 15 initiative provides intentional integration of faith and academic discipline.
 Using Psalm 15 as a basis, the College has identified eight character traits that should be the hallmark of the College's students and graduates.
 These character traits are emphasized in coursework and in a special lecture series.
 The highlighted character traits are: Integrity, Service, Respect, Charity, Faithfulness, Truthfulness, Humility and Perseverance.Ethics and Professional Development — As part of an intentionally Christian education, all students in the College of Business and Computer Science take a senior-level course in Ethics and Professional Development.
 The course teaches Christian personal and professional ethics and equips students with life skills such as career development, etiquette, and personal financial planning, with the goal of producing ethical business leaders who will be servant leaders in the workplace.